SeverTopan/AdjSim/README.md

 **Traits:** AdjSim agents, like folders, contain data via 'traits', which are name - value pairs.
 Trait values can take on any type, including other agents!
 The same way a folder can contain another folder, an agent representing a dog can contain separate agents for its legs, body, head and tail.

 **Abilities:** Agents interact with each other using abilities.
 Abilities perform a set of effects when a condition is fulfilled.
 In the simplest test case provided, a 'bacterium' agent performs an 'eat' ability on a 'yogurt' agent if it is within range.
-The effects of the ability involve removing the yogurt, and having the bacterium consume the calories contained within the apple.
+The effects of the ability involve removing the yogurt, and having the bacterium consume the calories contained within the yogurt parcel.
 Abilities are also traits, and can be added, removed, or modified.

 A more detailed description of the Framework structure will be posted soon.